Matrix denoising for weighted loss functions and heterogeneous signals: Localized denoising

 \section{Localized denoising}

-In this section, we revisit the problem of estimating $\X$ using \emph{unweighted} Frobenius loss.
-We introduce a new procedure, which we call \emph{localized denoising}.
+In this section, we introduce a new procedure called \emph{localized denoising} for estimating $\X$ with \emph{unweighted} Frobenius loss.
 As we will show, localized denoising is asymptotically never worse than optimal singular value shrinkage \cite{gavish2017optimal, shabalin2013reconstruction}, defined by

 where $\hat t_k^{\shr} = t_k c_k \tilde c_k$.
-Since singular value shrinkage is the optimal method for unweighted loss both in the minimax sense and when averaging over a uniform prior on the $\u_k$ and $\v_k$ \cite{donoho2014minimax,shabalin2013reconstruction}, localized denoising possesses these same optimality properties.
+Since singular value shrinkage is optimal for unweighted loss both in the minimax sense and when averaging over a uniform prior on $\u_k$ and $\v_k$ \cite{donoho2014minimax,shabalin2013reconstruction}, localized denoising inherits these same optimality properties.
 Furthermore, localized denoising can outperform singular value shrinkage when the singular vectors of $\X$ are heterogeneous.